 I live in Tucson in zone 9b, but the bulk of the information on this site is to help gardeners in arid regions of zones 9 through 11.

 This includes most of the population of Arizona, since both Phoenix and Tucson are in zone 9.
 It also covers Las Vegas (zone 9) and southern California (zones 9 to 10).
-I know that I have readers and newsletter subscribers who live in pockets of Utah, New Mexico, Texas, and even Colorado, too.
+I know that I have readers and newsletter subscribers who live in Utah, New Mexico, Texas, and Colorado.

-So is knowing your hardiness zone useful?
-Yes.
-Every gardener should know and respect their hardiness zone, but it’s only a guideline and definitely not the last word on what will grow in your yard.
+Knowing your hardiness zone is a useful piece of information, and every gardener should know and respect their zone.
+But it’s only a guideline that will help you avoid cold damage, and definitely not the last word on what will grow in your yard.

 Did you enjoy this article?